 Practical work is at the heart of Science teaching at Hadleigh.

 All pupils at Hadleigh will take a Science qualification.
-Most of the cohort will take the new Double award GCSE which will give them two GCSE qualifications with an identical or similar grade.
+Most of the cohort will take the Double award GCSE (often called Combined Science) which will give them two GCSE qualifications with an identical or similar grade.
 The cohort will be split into Foundation and Higher tier entries.

 Selected pupils will take the Triple Science course at higher level, this is more suited to those with a greater aptitude for science and who could be looking to pursue science subjects in higher education.
 These pupils will receive three GCSE qualifications.
-Triple will only be entered at Higher tier.
+Triple will usually be entered at Higher tier.

-The decision as to level of entry and course is initially taken at the beginning of year 10.
+The decision as to level of entry and course is initially taken as part of the options process in year 9.
 Pupils will have settled into the course and we will have a clearer idea of ability at GCSE by this time to make our recommendations.
 It is worth noting that we try and top load these courses to give every student the chance at maximising their potential.
 As the course progresses into year 11 the recommendation as to final course and tier of entry may change.

 All examinations are now at the end of year 11.
 For all pupils there will be 6 papers, two each in Biology, Chemistry and Physics made up of a mixture of multiple choice, structured, closed short answer, and open response.